 If you struggle with social anxiety in one form or another, chances are you believe it’s because you are an introvert.
 You also believe that introverted people are not social by nature.
 This is wrong.
+And believing this is what’s making it harder for you to socialize in the first place.

 When someone labels themselves as an “introvert”, it is implied that they are not very social and like spending most of their time alone.
 Around the web, you can find a ton of articles talking about things like “What introverts really think of you” or “How to survive a party if you’re an introvert”.
 Every time I see a headline like that, I cringe.